Homeowner attempting a DIY repair on a traditional timber sash window

 Final Thoughts

 There’s a difference between basic upkeep (like repainting) and skilled restoration.
-Unless you have experience in heritage joinery, it's safer and more effective to hire professionals.
+Unless you have experience in heritage joinery, it’s usually safer and more effective than attempting structural repairs without experience.

 Back to Blog